Get Warehouse

 2. Select the Correct Picking Methodology

-The goal here is to apply one picking methodology or a combination of methodologies to reduce travel time between pick locations.
+The main goal is to use one method, or a combination of methods, to reduce travel time between pick locations.

 Depending on the operation, movement between pick locations can account for up to 50% of a picker’s time.

-In the Picker-to-Goods method, the picker travels to the location where the goods are stored after being assigned to an order (or part of an order).
-Then, the picker collects the item and delivers it to the dispatcher to prepare the goods for shipping.
+Depending on the operation, travel between pick locations can take up as much as 50% of a picker’s time.
+In the picker-to-goods method, the picker travels to the storage location after being assigned an order, or part of an order.
+The picker then collects the item and delivers it to the dispatcher so the goods can be prepared for shipping.

-The following are the most common Picker-to-Goods methods used in today’s warehouses and DCs.
+Below are some of the most common picker-to-goods methods used in warehouses and distribution centers today.

 Picker-to-Order/Piece Picking

-In the Picker-to-Order method, the picker collects all items related to an order.
-The picker travels to the locations where the goods are stored with a detailed list of the items to be collected and proceeds to pick up the entire order.
+In the picker-to-order method, the picker collects all items for one order.
+The picker travels through the warehouse with a detailed list of required items and picks the full order from start to finish.

 Cluster Picking